Covid-19 Important Notice

 Toucan Diversity Training Ltd is a not-for-profit organisation that provides equality training in order to promote social inclusion for disabled people.
 We are an award-winning, user-led social enterprise based in Portsmouth.

-Our training is designed and delivered by our team of accredited trainers who all have first-hand experience of a disability.
+Our training is designed and delivered by our team of accredited disabled trainers who will share their lived experience of a disability.

 Employees at all levels of your organisation probably need to be better informed about disability, including the practical issues that might arise.